srimoyi911/RISCV/week2/readme.md

 </details>
 <details><summary> Measuring the CPU perfomance </summary>

 The following file contain the RISCV ASM code for the ALU C program.
+RISCV 32 bit compiler doesnot support * and / operators.
+So,the ALU C code is modified to eliminate the use of those operations.
 The CPU performance is calucated at the top of the file (https://github.com/srimoyi911/RISCV/blob/main/week2/ALU_asm.txt)
 </details>
 <details> <summary> Chipcron tool </summary>